 (4) A person who is not a lawyer and who, having been given leave under subsection (2)(d), performs any act referred to in subsection (1) on behalf of a party is not entitled to claim, receive or recover, directly or indirectly, money or other remuneration for doing so.

+[Section 44 amended by No. 5 of 2008 s.
+79.]

 45. Court to be open to public, publicity

 (1) All proceedings in the Court’s civil jurisdiction are to be conducted in open court unless this Act, the rules of court or another written law provides otherwise.